matthi01/token-accounts/README.md

 This project contains a display dashboard for a fictional Ledn token.
 It contains both a REST API server to host the data via a MongoDB database, a Golang script to clean up the provided json file and create and import the data into the database, and the client side react app.

+The project challenge document can be found [CodeChallenge.md](here).

 ## Features:

 - Responsiveness down to 375px